yaaraore/Watermelon/README.md

 The Code directory contains:

-  1)R script 10X_WTA_dialOut.md- this script created a cell-barcode:lineage-barcode directory based on a dialout-PCR of watermelon mammalian lines
+  1)R script 10X_WTA_dialOut.md- this script creates a cell-barcode:lineage-barcode directory based on a dialout-PCR of watermelon mammalian lines

   2)R script plasmid_pool_barcode_dialOut- this script is used to assess complexity of a watermelon plasmid pool.
 It is typically used on a dialout-PCR of a             bacterial maxi prep